robinrob/cli-tetris/README.md

-# BaseCase Tetris Architecture Challenge
+# CLI Tetris
+An implementation of Tetris that can be played in the terminal.

+## Dependencies
 This project has the following system dependencies:
 - Python 3